 We can trace back Aristotle’s model, also known as formal communication or rhetorical theory, to classical Greece 2500 years ago.
 At that time, Aristotle, Plato, and Sophists were speechwriters.
 Even more, public speaking skills drove politics, which was the basis of that society.
 Aristotle model is a linear one based on three elements of communication: the Speaker, the Speech, and the audience.

 Focusing purely on public speaking, Aristotle’s model describes communication as a process composed of a speaker, message and a listener.
 It also provides a basis for ascertaining how effective a speaker is.
 What you can borrow from this model is to consider the audience demographics, attitudes and values carefully.
 Also, how they predispose on both a psychological and emotional level.

 Harold Lasswell was an American political scientist and communications theorist.
 Having carefully studied the American presidential elections, the process of political campaigning and propaganda, he came up with the Lasswell’s Model.
-He viewed good communication as the transmission of messages whose effect we should measure regarding change in the receiver rather than the meaning.
+He viewed good communication as the transmission of messages whose effect we should measure regarding a change in the receiver rather than the meaning.
 Modern communications models borrow heavily from Lasswell’s Model.

 The key elements of this communication model are; Who (the source), Says What (the intended message), To Whom (the audience).
 According to this model, we communicate a message through a medium with the hope that it achieves the desired effect on the audience.